 Why Custom Fonts?

 Well, as a developer working closely with designers, I can tell you that they can be very particular with their fonts.
-They want the exact same font they used in their Photoshop layout or other mockup image.
-As a developer, it is your job to make a site look exactly like your client wants and that often involves custom fonts.
+They want the exact same font they used in their Photoshop layout or another mockup image.
+As a developer, it is your job to make a site look exactly like your client wants, and that often involves custom fonts.
 Therefore if you want to be professional, you should know how to use custom fonts for your WordPress clients as well.
 Custom fonts ensure that all your visitors and clients will see the same fonts you see when looking at the page.
-There are only a dozen or so well supported fonts across the web so unless you are using one of them, you need custom fonts.
-Even using a well supported font such as Arial has no guarantee because a user could have taken that font off of their computer.
+There are only a dozen or so well-supported fonts across the web so unless you are using one of them, you need custom fonts.
+Even using a well-supported font such as Arial has no guarantee because a user could have taken that font off of their computer.